PEXANE2/azure-docs.tr-tr/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-server-provision.md

 1. **Oluştur**'u seçin.

-## <a name="1-configure-basic-settings"></a>1. temel ayarları Yapılandır
+## <a name="1-configure-basic-settings"></a>1.
+Configure basic settings

-**Temel bilgiler** sekmesinde, aşağıdaki bilgileri sağlayın:
+On the **Basics** tab, provide the following information:

-* **Proje ayrıntıları**' nın altında, doğru aboneliğin seçildiğinden emin olun.
+* Under **Project Details**, make sure the correct subscription is selected.
-*  **Kaynak grubu** bölümünde, listeden var olan bir kaynak grubunu seçin veya yeni bir kaynak grubu oluşturmak Için **Yeni oluştur** ' u seçin.
+*  In the **Resource group** section, either select an existing resource group from the list or choose **Create new** to create a new resource group.
 Bir kaynak grubu, Azure’daki ilgili kaynakların bir koleksiyonudur (sanal makineler, depolama hesapları, sanal ağlar, vb.).

     ![Abonelik](media/quickstart-sql-vm-create-portal/basics-project-details.png)